RichardPilbery/RESPECTpilot/README.md

 This repo will provide all of the scripts required to reproduce the analysis in R statistics for the RESPECT pilot study.

-The data is not included here, but is available by contacting richard@ambulanceresearch.co.uk
+The data is not included here, but is available by contacting admin@ambulanceresearch.co.uk